Q: How do I enter Table Read My Screenplay?

 Q: When is the Table Read?

-A: The Feature/Pilot Grand Prize Winner table read will be held in late May/early June of 2021.
+A: The Feature/Pilot Grand Prize Winner table read will be held the week of January 20, 2022.

 The Shorts Winner will receive a digital audio recording of their script’s Table Read.